 Every parent who testifies claims they help their children with homework and care about their education.
 But how do you prove that when the other party comes in with teachers and all kinds of accolades from parent volunteer groups while claiming you do no nothing?
 Play a large role yourself.
 Go obtain report cards, interim reports and school records.
 Note absences, progress, and performance.
 Learn the teachers names.
 Contact the teaches and talk with them.
 Go to parent teacher conferences.
 Volunteer at every opportunity.
 If you have not been doing these types of things, start.
 Then you will be on solid footing as a parent who cares about education.

 A picture is worth a thousand words and this is never more true than in court.
 Have pictures of your kids, family, friends doing fun things.
 Have pictures of grandma, aunts and uncles and everyone who provides an extended support network for you.
-Have photographs of the children's room showing that they have a nice place to sleep and a place that a child would want to live in.
+Have photographs of the child's room showing that they have a nice place to sleep and a place that a child would want to live in.

 What I mean by this is really know them in a way you can talk about them for an hour on your own.
 What they like and dislike.
 Their favorite classes, movies, books and sports teams.
 Know their friends and meet them.
 Review their social networking.
 Play games with them and talk.
 Then, talk about it in court.

-Be a Caregiver
+Be a caregiver